Orchid Fertilization: 5 Unique Methods

-To be honest, we can’t judge if that is the person’s fault for overwatering, or not letting the orchid dry out, or poor potting medium, but to blame it strictly on the fertilizer seems a bit lopsided.
-If the commentator had 15+ years of orchid experience we’d be more complacent.
+To be honest, I can’t judge if that is the person’s fault for overwatering, or not letting the orchid dry out, or poor potting medium, but to blame it strictly on the fertilizer seems a bit lopsided.
+If the commentator had 15+ years of orchid experience I’d be more complacent.
 This was not the case.

 With a 68% of 5 stars and 14% of 4 stars, this still was a very highly rated product at:

 You can go to their site and read more about their product, or buy it directly on Amazon (Affiliate Link).

 I found it to be slightly more expensive directly on the Miracle-Gro page than found at various sellers on Amazon.